Pinkie Pie

 Pinkamena "Pinkie" Diane Pie is a fictional character who appears in the fourth incarnation of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Friendship Is Magic (2010–2019).
 She is a close friend of Twilight Sparkle, serving as a core member of the group of main characters collectively known as the Mane Six.
 She is voiced by Andrea Libman, who also voices Fluttershy, and her singing voice is provided by Shannon Chan-Kent.

 Pinkie Pie is depicted as an energetic, enthusiastic, and eccentric anthropomorphic earth pony with a talent for baking, party planning, and bringing joy to others.
-She works as a baker at Sugarcube Corner in Ponyville and is known for her seemingly random behavior, fourth wall breaks, and tendency to burst into song.
+She works as a baker at Sugarcube Corner in Ponyville and is known for her seemingly random behavior, fourth wall breaks, "Pinkie Sense" clairvoyance, and tendency to burst into song.
 Pinkie represents the Element of Laughter in the Elements of Harmony.
 She lives in the apartment above Sugarcube Corner with her pet alligator, Gummy.